Your Number's Up: Rules

 "As predicted, the I.O.M...."

 After the contestant selected one of the two phrases, the host read its second half to the other two contestants.
 (Example: after selecting the first phrase above, the host read "...all of the House listens."
 Answer: Tip O'Neill, who was serving as Speaker of the United States House of Representatives at the time.)
 The first contestant to buzz-in and fill in the acronym correctly scored one point and spun the wheel for the next turn; incorrect guesses deducted one point, but scores could never go below zero.
 If neither opponent guessed correctly, the contestant who selected the riddle won $50 and spun the wheel, but did not score any points.
 The first contestant to score six points won the game and $500.

 If the car symbol appeared under a contestant's pointer, that contestant attempted to guess which digit was hidden under a question mark on a car's license plate.
 The first three weeks of the series used a new plate for each attempt.
 Later, a single plate was used, with previous incorrect digits automatically eliminated from each subsequent attempt.
 Guessing correctly won the contestant the car regardless of the game's outcome.

 Audience game

 A correct answer by a contestant added his/her digit to a board hanging above the stage.
 At any point during the game, if the last four digits of any studio audience member's phone number appeared on the board (in any order, not necessarily in sequence), he/she came up on stage to predict which contestant would win the game.
 A maximum of three audience members could participate in this manner during any one game, with each choosing a different contestant.
 An audience member who correctly predicted the winner received a trip.

 If a digit was duplicated in an audience member's phone number, they had to wait until all instances of that digit were placed on the board.
 For example, an audience member with "1234" needed one of each digit to come on stage, while one with "5555" needed four 5's to be eligible.
+The board was cleared at the start of each new game.